vendelaswenson/join-the-team/README.md

 - Users can enter their name and email to join the team
 - Form validation ensures that the name and email fields are required
 - User names are displayed in a list
+- Entered name adds to the list of names
 - Responsive design for various screen sizes

 ## Installation